-Located mid-stream in the River Elbe, in the HafenCity, is Hamburg's newest concert hall, the Elbphilharmonie.
-Designed by Swiss architects Herzog & de Meuron, the Elbphilharmonie is itself a total work of art, combining architecture, music and a unique location.
-The ceremonial opening of the building took place in January 2017, and since then it has welcomed hundred thousands of visitors, whether to the freely accessible plaza or the concert hall, which boasts a revolutionary acoustic concept that makes it one of the best in the world.
+Located mid-stream in the River Elbe in the HafenCity is Hamburg's newest concert hall, the Elbphilharmonie.
+Designed by Swiss architects Herzog & de Meuron, the Elbphilharmonie is itself a work of art, combining architecture, music, and a unique location.
+The ceremonial opening of the building took place in January 2017, and since then it has welcomed hundreds of thousands of visitors, whether to the freely accessible plaza or the concert hall, which boasts a revolutionary acoustic concept that makes it one of the best in the world.

-The international music festival presents the best of classical music over more than two weeks each summer.
-The festival is a place for discovery and learning, allowing different generations to interact, inspire each other, and share their passion with the public.
+This international music festival presents the best of classical music for more than two weeks each summer.
+It is a place for discovery and learning, allowing different generations to interact, inspire each other, and share their passion with the public.

 The Festival also forges links between the young and the great masters.
 The Verbier Festival Academy identifies, encourages, and nurtures the extraordinary artists of tomorrow, inviting selected young talents from around the globe each year to take part in festival activities.